 ☐ N/A – the PFAC does not interact with the Hospital Board of Directors

 22. Describe the PFAC’s use of email, listservs, or social media for communication:

-☐ N/A – We don’t communicate through these approaches
+Shriners Hospital for Children-Boston PFAC is listed on the hospital web site.
+There is an external email for users: bos-pfac@shrinenet.org All events are posted on the hospital web site and social media accounts.

 Section 5: Orientation and Continuing Education

-23. Number of new PFAC members this year:
+23. Number of new PFAC members this year: 3